skickar/2023_WiFi_Duel/README.md

 1) Connect two D1 Mini boards together via i2c

-2) Flash the AP sketch to one board, the Reciever sketch to the other using Arduino or https://hakcat-tech.github.io/esp-web-flasher/
+2) Flash the AP sketch to one board, the Reciever sketch to the other using.
+You can either use Arduino for the .INO files, or https://hakcat-tech.github.io/esp-web-flasher/ for the .BIN files.

 3) Connect the board flashed with the AP sketch, open a serial monitor in Arduino with baud rate 115200